MG Cyberster

-The MG Cyberster is an all-electric roadster concept car produced by SAIC Motor under the MG marque, revealed in 2021.
+The MG Cyberster is a battery electric car produced by SAIC Motor under the MG marque since 2023.
+It is a two-door roadster with rear-motor, rear-wheel drive and dual-motor, all-wheel-drive variants.
+The vehicle was previewed as a concept car with the same name in 2021.
+In 2024, MG displayed a two-door coupé concept version of the Cyberster called the Cyber GTS.
+It has been categorized as both a sports car and as a grand tourer.

 Overview

+Concept car

 The MG Cyberster concept car was unveiled in pictures on 30 March 2021 and then presented at the Auto Shanghai on 19 April.
 It was to be presented in 2020, but following the COVID-19 pandemic its presentation was postponed.